watson-developer-cloud/swift-sdk/README.md

 1. Connect: Invoke `connect()` to connect to the service.
 2. Start Recognition Request: Invoke `startRequest(settings:)` to start a recognition request.
 3. Send Audio: Invoke `recognize(audio:)` or `startMicrophone(compress:)`/`stopMicrophone()` to send audio to the service.
 4. Stop Recognition Request: Invoke `stopRequest()` to end the recognition request.
-The service will automatically stop the request if the `continuous` setting is not set to `true`.
 If the recognition request is already stopped, then sending a stop message will have no effect.
 5. Disconnect: Invoke `disconnect()` to wait for any remaining results to be received and then disconnect from the service.

 All text and data messages sent by `SpeechToTextSession` are queued, with the exception of `connect()` which immediately connects to the server.
 The queue ensures that the messages are sent in-order and also buffers messages while waiting for a connection to be established.
 This behavior is generally transparent.